scverse/scvi-tools/docs/user_guide/models/drvi.md

 - Interpretable factors: Each latent dimension tends to capture an independent, biologically meaningful axis of variation, which can be linked back to genes via the built-in interpretability analyses.
-- Built on scVI: It reuses the scVI encoder, likelihoods (negative binomial, zero-inflated negative binomial, Poisson, normal) and training machinery, so it integrates with the rest of the scvi-tools ecosystem (covariates, scArches transfer learning, etc.).
+- Built on scVI: {class}`~scvi.external.DRVI` subclasses {class}`~scvi.model.SCVI` and only swaps the decoder, so it inherits the full SCVI interface — covariates, batch embedding (`batch_representation="embedding"`), size factors, minified mode, scArches transfer learning, out-of-core training via a datamodule, and the standard likelihoods (plus DRVI's log-space `pnb`).

 The limitations of DRVI include: